tobsirl/Todo-App/README.md

 | /register | Public         | Register  | Create a User Account   |
 | /login    | Public         | Login     | Login with User Account |

+Would like to have done more on the frontend, the register user route is working front to back

 ## Security and Authentication

 - [jwt-token](https://jwt.io/)